This post may contain affiliate links. Please read our disclosure policy.

 Are flourless brownies gluten-free?

 Yes.
-There is no flour in this recipe so these double chocolate flourless brownies are naturally gluten-free.
-If you have a sensitivity, double check your cocoa powder and chocolate since some brands are processed in facilities that also handle wheat.
+There is no flour in this recipe, so these brownies are naturally gluten-free.
+If you have celiac disease or a serious sensitivity, check your cocoa powder and chocolate labels since some brands are processed in facilities that handle wheat.

-Can I double this small batch brownie recipe?
+Can I double this small batch flourless brownie recipe?

 Yes.
-Let them cool completely, then wrap individual squares in plastic wrap and store them in a freezer bag for up to 2 months.
-When you’re ready to eat them, just leave them on the counter for about 30 minutes.
+Let them cool completely, wrap individual squares in plastic wrap, and store in a freezer bag for up to 2 months.
+Thaw on the counter for about 30 minutes before eating.

 Ways To Use Leftover Ingredients